lverwimp/tf-lm/README.md

 Other scripts:

 * configuration.py: handles configuration files
-* lm.py: class for language model
+* lm.py: classes for language models
-* lm_data.py: contains several classes for handling the language model data in different ways (as words, as characters, sentence-level or not)
+* lm_data.py: contains several classes for handling the language model data in different ways
+* multiple_lm_data.py: class that handles several lm_data classes (for models with concatenated word and character embedding [1])
 * run_epoch.py: calls lm_data to get batches of data, feeds the batches to the language model and calculates the probability/perplexity
-* trainer.py: several classes for training the model: with a fixed schedule (decaying learning rate), early stopping with (fixed) decaying learning rate or early stopping with a learning rate adapted depending on the validation perplexity
+* trainer.py: classes for training the model
 * writer.py: for writing to multiple output streams